mnot/sweet/README.md

 Note that Sweet is *just* for setting Content-Disposition in HTTP responses (e.g., for file downloads); it won't help with MIME multi-part messages, for example.

+## Frequently Asked Questions

+### Why shouldn't I just produce the C-D header in UTF-8 directly?

+HTTP headers are defined to be ISO-8859-1, so encoding them as UTF-8 assumes that the client will correctly "sniff" the encoding.

+Unfortunately, there are some UTF-8 characters that look like ISO-8859-1 characters, such as an a with an umlaut (ä).
+In these cases, some browsers will treat it as UTF-8, even though it's valid ISO-8859-1, causing a loss of interoperability; your users will see the wrong filename.

+### How will browsers treat Sweet's Content-Disposition headers?

+If you're generating non-ASCII filenames, all current releases of mainstream browsers will see it, except for Safari (which falls back to the ASCII filename).

+Internet Explorer versions 6, 7 and 8, as well as Mozilla 3, 3.5 and 4 will also use the ASCII filename.

 ## Contact